 So if you follow this principle of larger sizes, lighter weight; and smaller sizes, heavier weight, you can roughly make things go towards each other and be harmonious.

 But lastly, you can also use weight for voice.
 To show you what I mean, I created a new revolutionary app.

 It's called Bee Weather, and it's a weather app for bees.

 I really wanted to be punchy and bold, but what I want to show you is that if I just take the same -- exact same layout and I change only the font weight, I can create a completely different stylistic effect, a completely different voice.
 And if you are sitting there and you are thinking, oh, but the color is deceiving me, I actually made Zebra Weather as well, which -- -- proves my point better.

 So you can really use weight to achieve a stylistic effect.

 However, remember that fonts are there to serve the text, so legibility is our first concern.

-You want to establish a hierarchy
+You want to establish a hierarchy with consistency and clarity.

 And if you don't feel comfortable doing that, iOS already has a system that you can adopt that has a hierarchy embedded within it of sizes and weights that go along together.

 So there is no hard-and-fast rule about how to use weight.